 - The points represent the scores.
 The symbols used can be found in the format window under Legend (use the preview button to get a full list of symbols used). in this example, the symbol stands for Left Ear - Free Field in Speech in noise with fixed noise...

 - Hovering over a score point shows a tooltip with all the details of the measured point.

 - The wobbling line shows the noise intensity (in this case 65 dB SPL).

-- The second horizontal axis displays the db HL scale.
-See this suport page for more details.
+- The second horizontal axis displays the dB HL scale.
+See this support page for more details.